ixjlyons/pygesture/README.md

 for addition to the simulation options.

-## Setting up v-rep

-To get v-rep working, you need to set an environment variable `VREP` with the full path to v-rep's installed location.
-On Linux, this is wherever you extract the tarball v-rep distributes.
-You might want to put an appropriate entry in your bashrc, for example: `export VREP='~/usr/vrep/vrep-3.2.2'`.
-On Windows, it installs to somewhere like `C:\Program Files (x86)\V-REP3\V-REP_PRO_EDU`.
-Find this location (you should see lots of dlls) and add a `VREP` system environment variable.

-You can test communication with v-rep by loading up the `vrep_scenes/mpl_tac_test.ttt` scene and running `examples/test_vrep.py`.
-If that script runs smoothly, everything should be set up correctly.
-It also provides some example usage of the `vrepsim` module.

 ## Dependencies

 The direct dependencies are all Python packages (yay!), though many of them